Michael C. Rockefeller Traveling Fellowship ...................................due Tuesday, October 10, 12 noon

 - Selection Committee meeting:Mid-March

-The committee may favor applications that focus specifically on Canada, its history, culture, resources, or other unique aspects.
+The selection committee is particularly interested in study proposals that focus specifically on Canada, its history, culture, resources, or other unique aspects.
 The selection committee typically looks for B+ or better academic records as well as ambassadorial potential.

 - Selection Committee meeting:early February